July 18, 2009

 Responding versus Reacting

 Stop!
 Pray!
 Think!
-When confronted by an upset parent or employee, when reading a imagebrusque or mean-spirited email, or when listening to an angry diatribe on the phone, do not immediately react.
+When confronted by an upset parent or employee, when reading a brusque or mean-spirited email, or when listening to an angry diatribe on the phone, do not immediately react.
 Wait.
 An immediate emotionally driven response does not reflect the Fruit of the Spirit and will be counter-productive.

 Rather than responding immediately take a moment to say a silent prayer.
 Then reflect on the issue before responding to it.